ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 ## Adding our table to a dashboard

-Now let's add this as a table to our dashboard
+Now let's add this as a table to our dashboard.

 1. Click `Dashboards` in the left-hand navigation pane
 2. Open the `Ingress Status` dashboard (if it isn't already open)